mortezamirkar/linux/Documentation/admin-guide/README.rst

 Build directory for the kernel
 ------------------------------

-   When compiling the kernel, all output files will per default be stored together with the kernel source code.
+   When compiling the kernel, all output files will by default be stored together with the kernel source code.
    Using the option ``make O=output/dir`` allows you to specify an alternate place for the output files (including .config).